elos/api/middleware/README.md

 }
 ```

+The logging done by different engineers implementing different endpoints may not be consistent.
+We want consistent well-formatted information across all the handlers.
+Also logging actually has nothing fundamentally to do with handling the requests.
+So we break it out

 So we have middleware.
 Handlers that see the request before the main one.
-Perhaps a `LogRequest` middleware that we wrap
-every handler in so that it logs that the `/hello` and `/goodbye` routes are getting hit.
+Perhaps a `LogRequest` middleware that we wrap every handler in so that it logs that the `/hello` and `/goodbye` routes are getting hit.